 “Performance targets do nothing to resolve my concerns,” the Chief Treasurer maintained in his unwaveringly even tone, “as they provide no assurance that these high-performing females will ever repay their sizable madrassa loans.”

 “A woman with a degree in al-gebra is like a caravan with a mainsail,” averred the Vizier of Tax Agriculture.
-“Any sensible female would confine herself to the inner courtyard of her husband's harem before she'd leave her children to pay off debts clicking abacuses in a couscous-counting office.
-And considering the detrimental effect her presence would have on the performance of more capable accountants, who would hire her unless compelled?”
+“Any female worthy of the name would confine herself to the inner courtyard of her husband’s harem before she’d leave her children to pay off debts clicking abacuses in a couscous-counting office.
+And considering the detrimental effect her presence would have on the performance of more capable accountants, who would be so foolish as to hire her?”

 Faced with the obvious impossibility of meeting the camel consultant’s performance targets, a self-preservative instinct tempted me to turn turban and side with my opponents, preserving the unblemished continuity of my neck by rescinding my own proposal.
 And yet, as in the parable of the man who promised to teach his sultan’s snake to play the finger-cymbals, I thought it better to make an impossible performance guarantee whose non-fulfillment would be punished several years hence than to position my head below an axe the moneylender’s blackmail could set swinging in days.
 My thought-worms were thus vigorously squirming through the nether regions of my skull in search of justifications for policies that were manifestly inadvisable on several levels when the Grand Admiral unexpectedly applied a waxen seal to the divine contract preordaining my fate.